"We travel not to escape life, but for life not to escape us." - anonymous

 • Information: Visit Great Ocean Road

-• The Great Ocean Road passes arresting natural rock formations such as Loch Ard Gorge and the Twelve Apostles.
-It's a coastal thruway not to be missed by relaxed road trippers enjoying clear skies.
-Much of the road hugs coastline between Torquay and Cape Otway, and the Shipwreck Coast further west of Cape Otway, providing visibility of Bass Strait and the Southern Ocean. <Map>
+• The Great Ocean Road passes amazing natural rock formations such as Loch Ard Gorge and the Twelve Apostles.
+It's a coastal road perfect for relaxed travelers on clear days.
+The route follows the coast from Torquay to Cape Otway and beyond, offering views of Bass Strait and the Southern Ocean. <Map>

 • If you want to stretch your legs, there is the Great Ocean Walk connecting 104 km of walking trails that follow the coastline near the Great Ocean Road, stretching from Apollo Bay to the 12 Apostles.